 - Preheat oven to 350 degrees F (180 degrees C).

 - Add 1 tablespoon of olive oil to a large stockpot or Dutch oven set over medium-high heat.
 Add the sliced sausage and cook for approximately 1 minute per side.
 Remove to a clean plate and set aside.
+Note: If you are using raw sausage (i.e., non-smoked sausage), cook the sausage whole first.
+Once itโs cooked, remove it from the pan, let it rest, and then slice it before adding it to the pot.

-- Add the chicken pieces to a large bowl and season with approximately 1 tablespoon of Cajun seasoning, salt, and pepper.
-Return the stockpot or Dutch oven (used to brown the sausage) to medium-high heat.
+- Add the chicken to a large bowl and season with salt, pepper, and about 1 tablespoon of Cajun seasoning.
+Set the same pot used to sear the sausage over medium-high heat.
 Add 1 more tablespoon of olive oil and add the chicken.
-Cook, stirring occasionally, for 6-8 minutes, or until chicken is cooked.
+Cook, stirring occasionally, for 6-8 minutes or until it registers 165ยฐF (75ยฐC) with a digital meat thermometer.
 Transfer the chicken to a clean plate and set aside.

 - When the rice is nearly finished cooking, stir in the shrimp and the sliced okra, and return the chicken and sausage back to the pot.
 Gently mix to combine with the rice.
 Continue to cook on low, stirring as needed, until the shrimp is cooked, approximately 5-8 minutes.